Floris I van Haamstede: Children

+Family property arrangements

 In 1335 Sir Floris and his brother Jan gave their brother Arnoud one third of the estate of their deceased father Witte, with promise to supplement this if Arnoud's share would render less than 27-30 Grooten.
 The occasion to split the estate was Arnoud's marriage to the daughter Matthijs Rengerszoon.

 In 1338 Floris and his brother Arnoud were granted the estate of their deceased brother Jan.
 Knight Floris and his brother Arnoud then paid homage for these lands, which the count had granted to them on certain conditions.
 Arnoud had Moermond Castle.
 In March 1339 the count granted Arnoud the Lordships of Oostzaanden, Wormer, Akersloot and 20 pounds a year, as well as Hillegom and at least 20 pounds a year on that village.
 All for his life.

 By 1341 Arnoud was married to Margriete.
 The count then granted him that, if she died without them having a son, Arnoud could for his life keep all her estate, and that which would come to her daughter.
 In 1342 Arnoud got freedom of toll for his people of 's-heer Arnoudshaven on Schouwen.